anilbhatt1/Deep_Learning_EVA4_Phase2/S9_Neural_Embeddings/README.md

 - Tokenizer : Spacy.
 Also, we are building vocabulary ourselves.
 - We define a simple embedding layer here.
 Architecture is embedding -> RNN -> fc -> Prediction
 - As it is a binary classification problem, we are using nn.BCEWithLogitsLoss() as loss function
 - Model randomly predicts sentiments randomly (Val.
-Acc: 51.03%) indicating that it is not a useful model
+Acc: 51.03%) indicating that it is not a useful model.
+Trained for 20 epochs.
 ### https://github.com/anilbhatt1/Deep_Learning_EVA4_Phase2/blob/master/S9_Neural_Embeddings/E4P2S9_Updated_Sentiment_Analysis.ipynb
 - Here we are improving upon previous version
 - Task : Predict sentiment (+ve 1 or -ve 0) from IMDB movie reviews
 - Tokenizer : Spacy with pre-padded sequencing, uses LSTM instead of RNN, also uses bidirectional & multi-layer concepts of RNNs in model.
 - Built vocabulary from glove.6B.100D and pre-trained glove embedding is used.
 - As it is a binary classification problem, we are using nn.BCEWithLogitsLoss() as loss function
 - Model performance improves significantly with Val.
-Acc: 89.62%
+Acc: 89.62%.
+Trained for 20 epochs.
 ### https://github.com/anilbhatt1/Deep_Learning_EVA4_Phase2/blob/master/S9_Neural_Embeddings/E4P2S9_Faster_Sentiment_Analysis_using_FastText.ipynb
 - Task : Predict sentiment (+ve 1 or -ve 0) from IMDB movie reviews
 - Tokenizer : Spacy.
 FastText model used which employs n-grams.
 Here we used bigrams.
 As RNNs are not involved, not using pre-padded sequences.
 - Built vocabulary from glove.6B.100D and pre-trained glove embedding is used.
 - FastText architecture is embedding -> Average Pooling -> FC -> Prediction
 - As it is a binary classification problem, we are using nn.BCEWithLogitsLoss() as loss function
 - Model performance further improves with Val.
-Acc: 90.74%
+Acc: 90.74%.
+Trained for 20 epochs.
 ### https://github.com/anilbhatt1/Deep_Learning_EVA4_Phase2/blob/master/S9_Neural_Embeddings/E4P2S9_Convolutional_Sentiment_Analysis.ipynb
 - Task : Predict sentiment (+ve 1 or -ve 0) from IMDB movie reviews
 - Tokenizer : Spacy.
 Built vocabulary from glove.6B.100D and pre-trained glove embedding is used.